 Choosing Chickens by Stage

-The last decision you need to make in choosing chickens is at what stage you will buy them at.
-The stage at which you buy them at determines what you will need to prepare for before you actually get them home.
+The last decision you need to make in choosing chickens is at what stage you will buy them.
+The stage at which you buy them determines what you will need to prepare for before you actually get them home.

 Stages of Chickens Sold and Their Descriptions